Chiweenie6/Edit_Thy_Text/README.md

 # Edit_Thy_Text
-A Progressive Web Application text editor that runs in the browser.
+A Progressive Web Application (PWA) text editor that runs in the browser.
 It function with or without an internet connection.

 [![MIT License](https://img.shields.io/badge/License-MIT-blue)]((https://opensource.org/licenses/MIT))